Sales enablement was supposed to make selling easier.

 The new challenger: Revenue enablement software

-We’re building Dock to address the shortcomings of traditional sales enablement tools.
+Dock is a new type of revenue enablement software that’s designed to address the shortcomings of traditional sales enablement solutions.

-- Collaboration across revenue teams (between Sales, Marketing, RevOps, and Success)
+- Collaboration across revenue teams (between Sales, Marketing, RevOps, and Customer Success)

 - Collaboration between sellers and buyers (to simplify the buying process)